top of page

 The core of the program is guided by the FireSmart disciplines and plays an active role in supporting the long-term planning strategy and delivery.

-Following the FireSmart disciplines to mitigate wildfire, planning strategies and services will be delivered for the following areas; education and outreach, emergency planning, vegetation management, cross-training, and interagency cooperation.
+Following the FireSmart disciplines to mitigate wildfire, planning strategies and services were delivered for the following areas; education and outreach, emergency planning, vegetation management, cross-training, and interagency cooperation.

 Educating and working with community members is key to ensuring wildfire adapted and prepared communities.